Cubs vs. Mets Player Props Betting Odds

-Player props are listed for Nico Hoerner and Francisco Lindor, among others, when the Chicago Cubs visit the New York Mets at Citi Field on Tuesday at 7:10 PM ET.
+Pete Alonso and Nico Hoerner are among the players with prop bets available when the New York Mets and the Chicago Cubs play at Citi Field on Wednesday (at 7:10 PM ET).

 Bet on this matchup or its props with BetMGM!